 If you’re looking for an alternative to Pont Neuf and Pont Vieux as a viewpoint for the fireworks over Cité de Carcassonne, consider the hilly fields southeast of the citadel along the A61 motorway from Narbonne towards Toulouse.
 You can refer back to the Google Maps location I shared earlier in the first section (Reason no. 1).

 If you’re planning to watch the fireworks from the A61 motorway, make sure to arrive early as the road is closed once the parking is full.
 Keep in mind that around 500,000 people flock to Carcassonne to watch the fireworks, so the spots I mentioned fill up quickly.
 Arrive as early as you can!
 The fireworks show kicks off at 10:30 pm and lasts for 25 minutes.

 6. Bastide Saint Louis: Pick Up Hidden Gems

 Bastide Saint Louis might not be the main draw for tourists visiting Carcassonne, but it’s a part of the city that can truly enrich your experience!

 How so?
 Well, Bastide Saint Louis has a lot more to offer.
 From taking a pleasant walk along its narrow cobblestone paths to exploring more stunning churches and intriguing museums, there’s plenty to do.
 And let’s not forget about the lively town square and market.

 I linked the location of the unmissable places to see in Bastide Sainte Louis under this section.

-In some parts of the year, colorful decoration cover Bastide Saint Louis’ streets.
-Like the Pont Vieux and Cité de Carcassonne, your cameras will have many new photos after you visit the bastide.
+At certain times of the year, Bastide Saint Louis’ streets are adorned with vibrant decorations.
+Just like Pont Vieux and Cité de Carcassonne, your camera will be filled with new photos after a visit to the bastide.

 Here’s a sample of what you can see inside the museum: